BehnamSeydAbadi/BehnamSeydAbadi/README.md

 - 👋 Hi, I’m @BehnamSeydAbadi
-- 👀 I’m interested in programming using .NET and React
+- 👀 I’m interested in programming using .NET
-- 🌱 I’m currently learning MongoDb
+- 🌱 I’m currently learning "Async/Await", "Parallel", "Cancelation" and "Synchronization" in C#
-- 💞️ I’m looking to collaborate on
 - 📫 You can reach me using my email. behnamsa96@outlook.com

 <!---